 Your job will be to cut through the pork and pad to find out what car maintenance is really needed.
 We have already talked about rule #1.
 If it’s not in the owners manual as scheduled maintenance and it's not broken then don’t fix it.

-In fact we learned that when it comes to auto repairs the more the mechanic touches your vehicle the more chances he will have to break things.
+In fact we learned that when it comes to auto repairs the more the mechanic touches your vehicle the more chances he will have to break things that weren't broken.
 Unfortunately human error can cause additional problems and may actually reduce the over all reliability.

 If you go into an auto repair shop for your regular oil change and your vehicle was running fine be suspect when approached about tune up items and fuel system services.
 Chances are if these car repairs needed to be done there would be a tell tale sign like a service engine soon light on or a rough running and maybe a stalling condition.

 Do yourself a favor and sit down with your owner’s manual.
 Read and learn about the recommended car maintenance items as related to your current mileage.
 Many car owners never read a single page of this manual.

 Surprise the shop by quoting information from this very important free gift from your cars manufacturer.
 The owners manual can be near the top of your most effective defensive weapons against car repairs that are not required at that time.
 When the shop says you need a catalytic converter service you can ask him to show you this car maintenance in your owners manual.

 Sidebar: There is no such thing as a catalytic converter service.
 In fact most of the automotive manufactures offer an unadvertised extended warranty on the catalytic converter itself along with the electronic control module.

 Most manufactures now offer 7/70 coverage or 10/100 on all emissions related components.
 This is in fact imposed by the US governments clean air act.
 The manufacture must go the extra mile in all things related to vehicle emissions.